yair-brama/portfolio/README.md

 - Directed Airflow-based workflow orchestration upgrade in Google Cloud Composer for $100M JetBlue implementation

 **Manager, Professional Services Team @ Kornit Digital, Inc. (_2021 - 2023_)**
-- Managed a team of Implementation Managers and Solution Architects across the Americas region
+- Managed a team of Implementation Managers and Solution Architects across North America
 - Supervised development and implementation of strategic projects of KornitX, including:
-  - Canva - migrated a network of 15 fulfillers (20+APIs), supporting 20M yearly orders designed in Canva.com and oversaw newly added developments to enhance Canva network requiring refined time management skills
+  - Canva - Network of 15 fulfillers (20+APIs), supporting 20M yearly orders designed in Canva.com
-  - Wix - established network of fulfillers for thousands of print-on-demand products for Wix e-commerce platform • Conduit between sales, customer success, development and support teams for all North America accounts
+  - Wix - Network of fulfillers for thousands of print-on-demand products for Wix e-commerce platform

 **Senior Project Manager @ Amdocs, Inc. (_2016 - 2021_)**
 - Led a team of 8 analysts across Mexico, Brazil, Chile, Peru, Argentina, guiding Production Support Groups in SLAs
-- Designed data-driven projects (data pipelines, data visualization) for business KPIs
-- Promoted innovation and technological solutions for better tracking and reporting of KPIs across the region, resulting in savings of $500,000/year in potential penalties
+- Designed data-driven projects (data pipelines, data visualization) for business KPIs/SLA resulting in savings of $500,000/year in potential penalties

 **Solution Designer @ Amdocs, Inc. (_2013 - 2016_)**
-- Headed requirement sessions as Solution Architect, representing Amdocs Enabler (billing system) in AT&T projects • Created Enabler system requirements for AT&T business, in a $10M project (Fixed Wireless Internet)
+- Headed requirement sessions, representing Amdocs Enabler (billing system) in a $10M project (Fixed Wireless Internet)
-- Acted as Product Owner with scrum development teams, keeping requirements, design and sprints results in-sync • Coordinated integration between Amdocs applications and data lake/data warehouse systems
+- Acted as Product Owner with scrum development teams, keeping requirements, design and sprints results in-sync

 **Sr. Business Analyst @ Ex Libris Group (_2007 - 2013_)**
 - Designed functional parts of Rosetta, Digital Repository System, for storing and preserving digital content
-- Acted as a product owner and conducted training in national libraries in NZ, Germany, Switzerland and Czech Republic
+- Supervised implementation and conducted  training in national libraries in NZ, Germany, Switzerland and Czech Republic

 **Senior Application Developer @ Amdocs, Inc. (_1999 – 2007_)**
 - Team Leader of Compound Adverts, responsible for design, development, support and maintenance in Verizon and AT&T Directories upgrade projects to UNIX and Oracle platforms using SQL and C